muneeb3123/ruby-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to everyone who watch my code and like it.
+We would like to thank Microverse for giving us this project to work on nad each of our colleagues for putting the effort to see this through.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>